lucendio/lecture-devops-infos/content/exercises/_index.md

 ## Skill Tree

-The diagram below shows how tutorials are build on one another or at least how they are thematically related.
+The diagram below shows how exercises are build on one another or at least how they are thematically related.
-This may help you to determine which tutorials to choose when completing the [assignment]({{< ref "/assignments/tutorials" >}}).
+This may help you to determine which exercises to choose when completing the [assignment]({{< ref "/assignments/exercises" >}}).
 There are different directions you can go.
 For example, if you decide to include containers in to you project stack.
 Or when you want to follow the path of exploring cloud provider offerings and resources.